 AFTN station.
-A station forming part of the aeronautical fixed operating as such under the authority or control of a State.
+A station forming part of the aeronautical fixed telecommunication network (AFTN) and operating as such under the authority or control of a State.

 Air-ground control radio station.
 An aeronautical telecommunication station having primary responsibility for handling communications pertaining to the operation and control of aircraft in a given area.